Internet-Person-IP/katacoda-scenarios/code/step8.md

 # Clean-Up and Conclusion

-After working on this assignment from Netlight and the project you realize that this project was really helpful in enabling you to understand some aspects of DevOps.
+After working on this assignment from Netlight you realize that this project was really helpful in enabling you to understand some aspects of DevOps.

 In here you learned how to: